 Without proper training, the people would not likely survive such a mission.
 And it would be disastrous for the mission itself.
 God wants all to achieve their potential, and He wants Christians to understand the serious nature of their commitment to follow Him.

 Christ never leaves those who commit to enter the narrow gate

 Of course, God gave other counsel besides warnings about the challenge of becoming a Christian.
 He also promised those who did commit to this way of life, “I will never leave you nor forsake you” (Hebrews 13:5).

 The NKJV Study Bible comments, “This quotation is one of the most emphatic statements in the NT.
 In Greek it contains two double negatives, similar to saying in English, ‘I will never, ever, ever forsake you.’
 Jesus uses the same technique to express the certainty of eternal life for believers (see John 10:28).”

 You may have heard the military saying “Never leave a man behind!”
 Similarly, the Father and the Son are fully committed to those who respond to God’s calling.

 Jesus made a similar promise after His resurrection, promising He would be with Church members always and forever, “even to the end of the age” (Matthew 28:18-20).

 What path are you choosing?

 Which way are you choosing?
 Look at your level of commitment, which you can judge by how much you put into practice what you know God would have you do.
-Would “narrow is the gate” describe the way you are choosing to live?
-Or, are you choosing the smooth way, the way that meets the least resistance?
+Would “the narrow gate” describe the way you are choosing to live?
+Or are you choosing the smooth way, the way that meets the least resistance?